 You can visit the Neelkanth Mahadev Temple between:

 What is the significance of Neelkanth Mahadev Temple?

 The temple is significantly known for the sculptures of Asuras and Devas inscribed on the temple’s Shikara depicting the mythological occurrence of ‘Samudra Manthan’.
 Moreover, ‘Neelkanth Mahadev’ is the prominent deity of the temple.

 As is the ritual, a Shivalingam resides here too and devotees tie a thread around it while worshipping.
 Also, devotees make a lot of offerings of Bael leaves, coconut, flowers, milk, honey, fruits and water.

 There is a natural spring in the temple where devotees dip in to take the Holy Bath before entering the pious premises of the temple.

 What is the history of Neelkanth Mahadev Temple?

-What are the timings of Neelkanth Mahadev Temple?
+What is inside the Neelkanth Mahadev Temple?

 What are the festivals celebrated at Neelkanth Mahadev Temple?